Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README.md

 If the cluster is rebuilt, the controller key is gone: re-seal everything from the plain files.

+Note: kubeseal copies the input Secret's annotations into `spec.template.metadata` (the future unsealed Secret), not onto the SealedSecret object itself.
+The overlays therefore carry a kustomize patch stamping `argocd.argoproj.io/sync-wave: "-3"` on every SealedSecret — without it they would sync at wave 0, after the databases that need them (found the hard way during the minikube rehearsal).

 ## GitOps rehearsal on minikube (minikube-argocd)

 ```powershell